keboola/developers-docs/extend/docker/tutorial/setup.md

 permalink: /extend/docker/tutorial/setup/
 ---

-To work with Docker you need a running [Docker machine server](https://docs.docker.com/machine/) and a [Docker engine client](https://docs.docker.com/engine/quickstart/).
+To work with Docker, you need a running [Docker machine server](https://docs.docker.com/machine/) and a [Docker engine client](https://docs.docker.com/engine/quickstart/).
 If you have no server with Docker machine at hand, run everything locally.
 To install a Docker machine on Win/Mac, use [Docker Toolbox](https://www.docker.com/products/docker-toolbox) (this will also install a Docker client).
-For other systems, see the [documentation](https://docs.docker.com/machine/install-machine/).
+For other systems, see our [documentation](https://docs.docker.com/machine/install-machine/).

-Docker Toolbox is actually Oracle VM VirtualBox image containing a Tinycore distribution Linux, which is a tiny OS containing only the Docker machine server.
+Docker Toolbox is actually an Oracle VM VirtualBox image containing a Tinycore distribution Linux, which is a tiny OS containing only the Docker machine server.
 Do not get confused about the VirtualBox as it really has nothing to do with Docker.
 It is there just to run the Docker-machine server.
 Apart from [some issues with sharing files](#sharing-files),
-you don't need to worry about the VM being there.
+do not worry about the VM being there.

 ## Getting Started
 If you have a Docker machine (local or remote) and Docker client ready, it is time to play with Docker.